B2B Loyalty Program Examples And Why They Work so Well

 B2B Loyalty Program Examples

-By looking at real-life examples of business to business loyalty programs, you can get ideas on what tactics you should use.
+By looking at real-life B2B loyalty programs examples (business to business loyalty programs), you can get ideas on what tactics you should use.

 As one of the leading consumer electronics companies in the world, Lenovo was in uncharted territory when it purchased IBM’s X86 server division in 2014.
 Since the company neither had the experience nor name value in the server industry, IBM’s former international business partners (BPs) were unsure of how to proceed to resell the same servers in the market.